 The Webapp node should expose the API and the Web Administration endpoints only to networks where WhatsApp Business API clients and management personnel workstations are hosted.

 The Coreapp nodes should only expose the communication service to the Webapp nodes, and in a Multiconnect setup, only expose the control service to other Coreapp nodes.

 WA_SECRET environment variable in both the Coreapp and Webapp containers in order to ensure that the communications between them is encrypted.

-Note: The Coreapp and Webapp hosts will need to sync their clocks for the encryption to work perfectly.
+Note: The Coreapp and Webapp hosts need to have their clocks synchronized for the encryption to work perfectly.
 In case of time drifts, the replay protection (i.e., a timestamp check with 10 seconds of grace) might result in communication failure.